-The Sacramento Country Dance Society Board deliberated long and hard, and came to the conclusion that we need to cancel Echo Summit Dance Camp for September 2020 because your health is of paramount importance to us.
-We know you want to dance, but, we don’t see how it will be safe to do so by September.
+The Sacramento Country Dance Society Board deliberated long and hard, and came to the conclusion that we need to cancel Echo Summit Dance Camp for September 2020 and 2021 because your health is of paramount importance to us.
+We know you want to dance, but we were not able to arrange to make the weekend safe and fun, as Camp Sacramento’s requirements were too restrictive.
 We will miss you!

 Come to Camp Sacramento, high in the Sierra, for a weekend of great contra dancing and music with your friends old and new!
 Camp Sacramento is two hours east of Sacramento off Highway 50 just west of Echo Summit at an elevation of 6600 feet.
 Nestled in the tall trees of the Sierra Nevada, Camp Sacramento’s refinished wooden dance floor and rustic small cabins are waiting for you to enjoy.
 Camp staff even sell espresso drinks in the morning, and beer and ice cream in the afternoons to keep your dance energy going.

 A community favorite, Bob Isaacs has delighted dancers across the US and Europe for many years with his clear teaching and spirited calling.
 Whether Bob is calling flowing contras, hot squares, or his famous grid squares and zias, dancers are sure to enjoy a dance that is different and fun.
 Bob is also a prolific contra choreographer; his creative dances are called throughout the world.

 Raised in the cradle of Vermont’s Green Mountains, Mary Wesley found her way to a Burlington contra dance in the fall of 2005 and was immediately hooked.
 Mary Wesley loves to share her infectious joy for traditional dancing with dancers of all ages and she has something to offer every crowd.
 She calls family and community dances with great joy and finds “chestnuts” absolutely irresistible.